Flat Holography & Holographic Renormalization: Scalar Field: Relations among different solutions of the scalar field

 In this Appendix, we discuss the relation of the solutions for a massive real scalar field in $(t,r)$-coordinates to the plane wave solution of Cartesian coordinates $(t,\vec{x})$ with $\vec{x} \in \mathbb{R}^{d}.$ Its mode decomposition is given by

 where we defined $\omega_{\vec{k}} = \sqrt{k^2 + m^2}$ with $k^2 = \vec{k}^2$.
 Note that this implies that $\omega\geq m$.
-In the following, we use the identity \cite{moloi2022sphericalbesselfunctions}\,\footnote{This relation is usually stated with either Legendre-Polynomials or complex valued spherical harmonics; for the relation of Legendre polynomials in terms of real valued spherical harmonics see \cite{Frye:2012jj}. }
+In the following, we use the identity \cite{moloi2022sphericalbesselfunctions}\,\footnote{This relation is usually stated with either Legendre polynomials or complex valued spherical harmonics; for the relation of Legendre polynomials in terms of real valued spherical harmonics see \cite{Frye:2012jj}. }

 where $r = \sqrt{\vec{x}^2}$ and $k = \sqrt{\vec{k}^2}$.
 Moreover, the unit vectors $\hat{\vec{k}}$ and $\hat{x}$ are defined by $\hat{\vec{k}} = \vec{k} / k$ and $\hat{x} = \vec{x} / r,$ respectively.
-There is a noteworthy difference between the expansion for the plane-wave in even- and odd-dimensional Minkowski-spacetimes.
-For even dimensional Minkowski spacetimes $d$ is odd, and hence the order of the Bessel-function is half-integer and can be rewritten in terms of spherical Bessel functions, while in case of odd-dimensional Minkowski spacetime (where $d$ is even) the order of Bessel function is integer.
+There is a noteworthy difference between the expansion for the plane wave in even- and odd-dimensional Minkowski-spacetimes.
+For even dimensional Minkowski spacetimes $d$ is odd, and hence the order of the Bessel function is half-integer and can be rewritten in terms of spherical Bessel functions, while in case of odd-dimensional Minkowski spacetime (where $d$ is even) the order of the Bessel function is integer.